CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_user_group.html.markdown

   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
+* `group_type`:(string) Group type determines the type of groups that is being associated with users.
+By default, Default User group will be used for associating dynamic user login.
+If the value of the User Group is set to guest, then this type of user group will be used for guest user login.* `Default` - Default User Group Type used for dynamic users login.* `Guest` - Guest User Group type used for guest users login.
 * `idp`:(HashMap) - A reference to a iamIdp resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.